 Questions on this component are marked out of 25 in accordance with the Band Descriptors Table.

 Candidates taking this component are assessed on their ability to demonstrate:

-AO1: detailed knowledge of the content and form of literary texts drawn from different countries and cultures

-AO2: engagement with writers' ideas and treatment of themes, and appreciation of how texts relate to wider contexts

-AO3: recognition and appreciation of how writers create and shape meanings.
+- AO1: detailed knowledge of the content and form of literary texts drawn from different countries and cultures - AO2: engagement with writers' ideas and treatment of themes, and appreciation of how texts relate to wider contexts - AO3: recognition and appreciation of how writers create and shape meanings.

-The General Descriptors cover marks from 0 to 25, and apply to the marking of each question.
+The Band Descriptors cover marks from 0 to 25 and apply to the marking of each question.
 They guide examiners to an understanding of the qualities normally expected of, or typical of, work in a band.
-They are a means of general guidance, and must not be interpreted as hurdle statements.

 The syllabus aims at encouraging candidates to make some personal response to their reading.
 This means that, while we may have legitimate expectations as to the ground most answers may occupy, we must at all times be prepared to meet candidates on their chosen ground.
-The supplementary notes for each question are related to the assessment objectives above.
 Because of the nature of the subject, they are for general guidance; they are not designed as prescriptions of required content and must not be treated as such.

-BAND DESCRIPTORS TABLE
+BAND DESCRIPTORS

-Band 1 25 24 23 Answers in this band have all the qualities of Band 2 work, with further insight, sensitivity, individuality and flair.
+• Band 1 25 24 23 Answers in this band have all the qualities of Band 2 work, with further insight, sensitivity, individuality and flair.
 They show sustained engagement with both text and task.
-Band 2 22 21 20 Sustains a perceptive, convincing and relevant personal response shows a clear critical understanding of the text responds sensitively and in detail to the way the writer achieves her/his effects integrates much well-selected reference to the text Band 3 19 18 17 Makes a well-developed, detailed and relevant personal response shows a clear understanding of the text and some of its deeper implications makes a developed response to the way the writer achieves her/his effects supports with careful and relevant reference to the text Band 4 16 15 14 Makes a reasonably developed relevant personal response shows understanding of the text and some of its deeper implications makes some response to the way the writer uses language shows some thoroughness in the use of supporting evidence from the text Band 5 13 12 11 Begins to develop a relevant personal response shows some understanding of meaning makes a little reference to the language of the text uses some supporting textual detail Band 6 10 9 8 Attempts to communicate a basic personal response makes some relevant comments shows a basic understanding of surface meaning of the text makes a little supporting reference to the text Band 7 7 6 5 Some evidence of simple personal response makes a few straightforward comments shows a few signs of understanding the surface meaning of the text makes a little reference to the text Band 8 4 3 2 Limited attempt to respond shows some limited understanding of simple/literal meaning 0 / 0-1 No answer / Insufficient to meet the criteria for Band 8.
+Band 2 22 21 20 Sustains a perceptive, convincing and relevant personal response shows a clear critical understanding of the text responds sensitively and in detail to the way the writer achieves her/his effects integrates much well-selected reference to the text Band 3 19 18 17 Makes a well-developed, detailed and relevant personal response shows a clear understanding of the text and some of its deeper implications makes a developed response to the way the writer achieves her/his effects supports with careful and relevant reference to the text Band 4 16 15 14 Makes a reasonably developed relevant personal response shows understanding of the text and some of its deeper implications makes some response to the way the writer uses language shows some thoroughness in the use of supporting evidence from the text Band 5 13 12 11 Begins to develop a relevant personal response shows some understanding of meaning makes a little reference to the language of the text uses some supporting textual detail Band 6 10 9 8 Attempts to communicate a basic personal response makes some relevant comments shows a basic understanding of surface meaning of the text makes a little supporting reference to the text Band 7 7 6 5 Some evidence of simple personal response makes a few straightforward comments shows a few signs of understanding the surface meaning of the text makes a little reference to the text Band 8 4 3 2 Limited attempt to respond shows some limited understanding of simple/literal meaning Below Band 8 0/0-1 No answer/Insufficient to meet the criteria for Band 8.